0x-d15c0/0x-d15c0/README.md

 ###

-<h4 align="left">📚 I'm currently learning Machine Learning and neural <br>🧮 I do cryptography and play ctfs<br>🎯 Goals : My current goal is to git good at machine learning and build fun projects <br>(also to be able to do a pistol squat :v)<br>⛩️ My dream is to become a digital nomad and to be able to travel around the world <br>🎲 Hobbies : i like gaming + Calisthenics + animanga</h4>
+<h4 align="left">📚 I'm currently learning Machine Learning  <br>🧮 I do cryptography and play ctfs<br>🎯 Goals : My current goal is to git good at machine learning and build fun projects <br>(also to be able to do a pistol squat :v)<br>⛩️ My dream is to become a digital nomad and to be able to travel around the world <br>🎲 Hobbies : i like gaming + Calisthenics + animanga</h4>

 ###